stacks-network/docs/_browser/ids-introduction.md

    The support team will respond with an email confirming your data was deleted.

-8. To confirm your data was deleted, navigate to <a href="https://explorer.blockstack.org/" target="_blank"></a> and enter your ID into the search bar.
+8. To confirm your data was deleted, navigate to <a href="https://explorer.blockstack.org/" target="_blank">the Blockstack Explorer</a> and enter your ID into the search bar.

    You should see something similar to the following: